 of a few crater radii."

-Map of an ash layer overlapping or just above the microtektite layer.1 The black dots are ocean floor drilling sites where this combination has been found.
+Above is a map of an ash layer overlapping or just above the microtektite layer.1 The black dots are ocean floor drilling sites where this combination has been found.
 The shaded area is the presumed area covered by the ash, estimated to be 3.7 x 107 km2.
-The "X" at Toba is a volcanic caldera proposed as an ash source by some.
+The "X" at Toba is a volcanic caldera proposed as an ash source by some, though it is doubtful that an ash cloud would spread both east and west.
+However, it does fit well with an impact in the West Somali Basin, which would loft volcanic ash and tektites downwind together.

 Glass produced in atomic bomb tests shares most of the characteristics of tektites, including shape, color, transparency, inclusions of quartz and other minerals, iron ratios, and very low water content.
 Even the percentages of types of shapes are similar.2